alphagov/registers-tech-docs/source/documentation/support/troubleshooting.md

 **Adding additional data**

 If you want to combine register data with data from other sources, it can be useful to keep the data from each source in separate files and combine them at a later stage.
 For example, you could keep separate files for data about countries and data about territories.

+### HTTPS

+GOV.UK Registers follows [government HTTPS security guidelines](https://www.gov.uk/service-manual/technology/using-https).
+This means you must make sure your service (including APIs) is only accessible through secure connections.
+For web-based services this means HTTPS only, with an HTTP Strict Transport Security (HSTS).